 - Undertake welfare and pendant checks in your home,

 - Undertake health and safety checks in residents areas,

 Our organised social activities and escorted trips are perfect for keeping you active and in touch with friends, and are also great for meeting new people.
 Should you choose to get involved, you will be given the support and confidence to join in.
 Past trips have included days out to the seaside, parties and canal trips.

 You need to be 55 or over to apply to live in a Retirement Living apartment or be over 65 to live in a Retirement Living bungalow.
 If you are interested in applying you can find out more by calling 01952 217171 or emailing firstname.lastname@example.org

 Is there any extra support available?

-If you feel you need extra support you will need to contact your Retirement Living Co-ordinator for them to arrange a referral to a Support Worker for them to carry out an assessment of your needs.
+If you feel you need extra support you will need to contact your Retirement Living Co-ordinator for them to arrange a referral to our Support and Enablement team for them to carry out an assessment of your needs.